Raagh/angular-karma_test-explorer/README.md

 - Block during test execution.
 - Debug tests (Please read the [special notes](DOCUMENTATION.md) about this feature).
 - Cancel current run (Please read the [special notes](DOCUMENTATION.md) about this feature).
+- Lets you choose test suites or individual tests in the explorer that should be run automatically after each file change.
 - Supports Angular CLI projects.
 - Supports standalone karma (specify "Karma" as projectType).
 - Supports non CLI Angular projects (specify "Angular" as projectType).